Skipper Q – 3m purple retractable belt post

 Wide Belt Queue Post 10cm Chrome BELTRAC...

-The portable base retractable belt stanchion stands out for its complete installation autonomy.
-Wall-mounted retractors require drilling, barriers to be set in concrete demand construction work, while the portable base installs in seconds on any flat surface.
+The portable free-standing belt stanchion stands out for its complete installation autonomy.
+Wall-mounted retractors require drilling, barriers to be anchored demand construction work, while the portable base installs in seconds on any flat surface.
 You create flexible pathways thanks to the retractable belt.
-Permanent anchoring systems offer maximum stability in fixed zones, the portable base prioritizes reversibility and rapid reconfiguration.
+Permanent anchoring systems offer maximum stability in fixed zones, whereas the portable base prioritizes reversibility and quick reconfiguration.
 Each family addresses a specific balance between mobility, stability, aesthetics and installation constraints.

-During trade shows, conferences or exhibition openings, the portable retractable belt stanchion ensures quick setup of circulation zones.
-You can reorganize flows in real-time without tools or technical expertise.
-Widen a corridor, create a VIP area or separate entry and exit points based on crowd density.
-The belt retracts automatically after use, facilitating storage and reducing trip hazards.
-This barrier system integrates into temporary circulation plans without leaving floor marks or requiring approval for drilling or anchoring.
+At trade shows, conferences or exhibition openings, the portable belt stanchion ensures quick setup of circulation zones.
+You can reorganise flows in real time without tools or technical expertise.
+Widen a corridor, create a VIP area or separate entrances and exits according to attendance.
+The belt retracts automatically after use, facilitating storage and reducing snagging hazards.
+This queuing solution integrates into temporary circulation plans without leaving floor marks or requiring approval for drilling or anchoring.

 Questions fréquentes